maciejg-git/vue-litewind/src/documentation/pages/notify.md

 The first step is to place `v-notify-container` in one of the top level components (for example in `App.vue`).
 This component is set up early in order to make sure it is available before adding any notifications.
 With the component in place you can then import `useNotify` function anywhere in your application and start displaying notifications.

+Props of the `v-notify-container` define default settings for all notifications.

 The second component, `v-notify`, which is single notification in the container, is created automatically and should not be used directly in the template.

 ###### Notify container position